 [a1] RC, A. Martinsson, M. Heil, A parameter-free perfectly matched layer formulation for the finite-element-based solution of the Helmholtz equation, J. Comp.
 Phys.
 296, 329-347, 2015, doi: 10.1016/j.jcp.2015.05.006.

 This large-scale project was initiated following promising early progress at ESGI 93 Limerick.
 It resulted in a consultancy role facilitated by MACSI, as well as development of dedicated methodologies for port activity planning involving mathematical modelling, statistics and queueing theory:

 [i2] RC, M.T.
 Devine, C. O’Brien, A simulation model for the management and expansion of extended port terminal operations, Transportation Research Part E 98 105-131, 2017, doi: 10.1016/j.tre.2016.12.005.

 [i1] RC, M.T.
 Devine, D. Tocher, L. Clune, Development and analysis of a port terminal loader model at RUSAL Aughinish, Simulation Modelling Practice and Theory 51, 14-30, 2015, doi: 10.1016/j.simpat.2014.11.001.

 I am also an active referee for a number of prestigious journals and grant awarding bodies, with details available on my Publons profile.
-Favourites include the Journal of Fluid Mechanics, Physical Review Fluids, Physics of Fluids, Science Advances, Journal of Fluids and Structures and the International Journal of Multiphase Flow, as well as the Engineering and Physical Sciences Research Council.
+Favourites include the Journal of Fluid Mechanics, Physical Review Fluids, Physics of Fluids, Nature Physics, Science Advances, Journal of Fluids and Structures and the International Journal of Multiphase Flow, as well as the Engineering and Physical Sciences Research Council.